moditect/deptective/README.md

 ## Requirements

-🕵 JDK 11 is needed to run Deptective.
+🕵 JDK 8 or later is needed to run Deptective.
-Support for JDK 8 may be added later on.

 The plug-in is specific to _javac_, i.e. the compiler coming with the JDK, it does not work with other compilers such as the _Eclipse Batch Compiler_ (_ecj_).
 Support for _ecj_ may be added [later on](https://github.com/moditect/deptective/issues/2).